cloudflare/cloudflare-docs/content/api-shield/security/schema-validation/_index.md

 As such, if you need to support `application/json` and `application/xml` on the same endpoint, you can use `application/*`.
 Cloudflare will validate the provided schema for request bodies where the content-type is set to `application/json`.
 Requests with content-type `application/xml` (and others matching `application/*`) will be let through.
 It is still strongly advised to disable content-type sniffing on your origin.

-Cloudflare allows specifying the following media-ranges in the OpenAPI request body content map:
+We allows specifying the following media-ranges in the OpenAPI request body content map:
 - `*/*`
 - `application/*`
 - `application/json`.